NarasimhaReddyY/cb-react-forms/README.md

 $ npm install
 $ npm start
 ```
-Navigate to localhost:8080/ in your browser and you should be able to see the formBuilder in action.
+Navigate to localhost:8080/ in your browser and you should be able to see the Form Builder in action.